nobrakal/asak/README.md

 #### The name

 This tool is about making partitions.
+"Partition" is the word in french for "sheet music".
 Consequently, its name is about music: [asak](https://en.wikipedia.org/wiki/Tuareg_people#Music) is the name of Tuareg's traditional songs accompanied by a monochord violin.

+### License and copyright

+Asak is released under the MIT license.
+The copyright is held by IRIF / OCaml Software Foundation.

+### Authors

+Asak was developed by Alexandre Moine.